 - Transfer to a well-greased 8-cup pudding mold; cover.
 Place mold on a rack in a deep pot; add 1 in. of hot water to pot.

-- Bring to a gentle boil; cover and steam for 1-1/2 to 1-3/4 hours or until a toothpick inserted near the center comes out clean, adding more water as needed.
+- Bring to a gentle boil; cover and steam for 1-1/2 to 1-3/4 hours or until a toothpick inserted in the center comes out clean, adding more water as needed.
 Remove mold from pot; let stand for 10 minutes.

 - In a small heavy saucepan, combine the eggs, sugar and butter.
 Heat over low heat, whisking constantly, until mixture thickens and reaches 160°, about 4 minutes.
 Remove from the heat; cool to room temperature.